Current recommended units:Invalid table id.

 - Very low pressure drop

 The Honeywell range of electronic air cleaners comes with a 2 stage filter system that cleans the air from your furnace outlet.
+We have also produced a guide to some of the best Honeywell air purifiers that are not a part of your HVAC system but can be moved from room to room.

 1. The first stage is a pre-filter that removes most of the big particles such as lint, dust, and pet dander.
 If you don’t choose an air cleaner that comes with a pre-filter then you will put too much strain on the main unit.
 The main filter system should only be used to remove very tiny particles from 0.03 microns to 0.3 microns.